Chapter 6: Continuation Bets (cbets)

 What is a continuation bet?

 You can also continuation bet the turn and river.
-This article will focus on “heads-up” pots on the flop, that is pots between the preflop raiser and a single preflop caller.
-In multiway pots, you need to play much more straightforward and value oriented as you are against more players and need stronger holdings to value bet.
+This article, however, will focus on “heads-up” pots on the flop; that is, pots between the preflop raiser and a single preflop caller.
+In multiway pots, you need to play in a much more straightforward and value-oriented way, as you are against more players and need stronger holdings to value bet.

 What does a continuation bet achieve?

 Continuation betting is done for value, as a bluff, or as a semi-bluff.
-The basics of continuation betting are to understand your own hand and to understand your opponent.
+To begin with continuation betting, you should understand your own hand and understand your opponent.

-Types of hands that you should be continuation betting
+Types of hands you should be continuation betting

-If you have a strong hand you should prefer to bet as you want to play a larger pot.
-This is called “value betting”.
+If you have a strong hand then you should bet, as you want to play a larger pot.
+This is called “value betting.”

-For example, you hold A♥K♥ on a flop of A♦5♠3♣.
-On this flop, you have a strong hand with top pair top kicker.
-You generally want to be betting, as you can be called by many worse hands such as weaker aces, straight draws, and underpairs (an underpair is pocket pair that is lower than the highest card on the board.
-For example, on an ace high board, J♦J♦ is an underpair.)
+For example, let’s say you hold A♥K♥ on a flop of A♦5♠3♣.
+On this flop, you have a strong hand with top pair, top kicker.
+You generally want to be betting, as you can be called by many worse hands, such as weaker aces, straight draws, and underpairs (that is, pocket paris that are lower than the highest card on the board; on an ace-high board, for example, J♦J♥ is an underpair).

 A value bet is a bet that you make when you can reasonably be called by worse hands.